svenbergner/svenbergner/README.md

 # Some information about me

 - 👋 Hi, I’m @svenbergner.
 I'm a fulltime senior software engineer.
-- 👀 I’m interested in Neovim, Git, Flutter, Dart, CMake, C++, Qt.
+- 👀 I’m interested in Neovim, Git, Flutter, Dart, CMake, C++, Qt, Wezterm, ZSH.
-- 🌱 I’m currently learning Neovim.
-After more then 20 years using emacs I discoverd vim.
+- 🌱 I use Neovim btw.
+For me an absolute groundbreaking new experience in editing code and other text.
 - 🤘 I'm a metal head.
 I love Powermetal, NWOBHM, Speedmetal, Symphonic Metal
 - 🎸 I play guitar

 ## My Homepage
 You can find my private homepage under [http://www.linuxtaskforce.de](LinuxTaskForce).
-It's really outdated and needs some work.
+It's really outdated and needs a lot of work.

 ## Some Repo Statistics